danoctavian/awesome-anti-censorship/README.md

 - [mongol](https://github.com/mothran/mongol) - A simple python tool to pinpoint the IP addresses of machines working for the Great Firewall of China.
 - [ChinaDNS](https://github.com/shadowsocks/ChinaDNS) - Protect yourself against DNS poisoning in China.
 - [gfw_whitelist](https://github.com/n0wa11/gfw_whitelist) - A Pac File of the Whitelisted Websites for the Great Firewall of China (GFW)
+- [antizapret](https://github.com/AntiZapret/antizapret) - List of Russian government's IP addresses.
+- [BlockCheck](https://github.com/ValdikSS/blockcheck) - A script that detects what kind of blocking (DNS, IP, DPI) your ISP is using (for Russia).

 ### Steganography
 - [DissidentX](https://github.com/bramcohen/DissidentX) - DissidentX is encoding messages in files on the web.
+- [Real Steganography with TrueCrypt](http://keyj.emphy.de/real-steganography-with-truecrypt/) (applies to VeraCrypt as well) - hiding containers inside MP4 video files.
+- [PixelKnot](https://github.com/guardianproject/PixelKnot) - image steganography for Android.

 ### Deniable encryption
 - [rubberhose](https://github.com/sporkexec/rubberhose) - Julian Assange's deniable-encryption filesystem.